dotnet/arcade/Documentation/OneLocBuild.md

    [repo modification ticket](https://ceapex.visualstudio.com/CEINTL/_workitems/create/Loc%20Request) with the loc team to let them know to retarget the branch.

-*Note: as of 12 May 2021, if your repository is mirrored to internal with Maestro, you will also need to keep* *`CreatePr: false` in your YAML.
-Currently, OneLocBuild does not support our scenario, so PRs are being made* *manually before release.
-Please notify Jon Fortescue (jofortes) if you're following this step so that you can* *be updated when PR creation is supported.*
+As of 12 May 2021, if your repository is mirrored to internal with Maestro, you will also need to keep `CreatePr: false` in your YAML.
+Currently, OneLocBuild does not support our scenario, so we are PRs are being made manually before release as a workaround.
+Please [get a hold of Engineering Services](https://github.com/dotnet/core-eng/wiki/How-to-get-a-hold-of-Engineering-Servicing) if you're following this step so that you can be updated when PR creation is supported.

 ## Releasing with OneLocBuild Using Arcade

-**NB: The SLA for translations is one week.
+**Note: The SLA for translations is one week.
 Please allow at least two weeks from the release for this process.**

 ### If You're Releasing from `main`
 If you're releasing from the main branch of your repository, all that you need to do is ensure that you're merging